'Hello' from Peter Cummings, Head of Senior School

 - Year 12 - Leadership Retreat

-We encourage you to book a tour.
-Come and see why our students and their parents think Peace is such a great place to be.
+Book your personal tour and come and see why our students and their parents think Peace is such a great place to be.